How to Knit Two at Once in the Round

 DIY Learn to Knit Gift Set for Beginner Knitters

 Give the gift of handmade by creating this do-it-yourself (DIY) Learn to Knit Gift Set.
-Get the list of everything you'd need to start your knitting lessons without buying any supplies.
+Get the list of everything you'd need to start knitting lessons.

 Do you have a friend who always says, “I wish I knew how to knit”?
 Well, it’s time to make their yarn dreams come true with a DIY Learn to Knit Gift Set!
-This thoughtful and budget-friendly gift idea is perfect for birthdays, holidays, or just as a “thinking of you” surprise.
+This thoughtful gift idea is perfect for birthdays, holidays, or just as a “thinking of you” surprise.
 Expectant and new moms love this too; it’s a cozy and creative baby shower gift that won’t end up in the ‘never used’ pile.
 Trust me; this kit has everything they need to knit their stress away.

-Learn to knit gift set, DIY gift idea from Liz @PurlsAndPixels
+Learn to knit gift set, DIY gift idea from Liz Chandler @PurlsAndPixels

 Let’s dive in!
 Here’s your shopping list (with handy Amazon links) and a sprinkle of crafty advice.